intergroup central office volunteers

 pass it on newsletter volunteers

 Our local Pass it On newsletter is always in need of volunteer contributors.
 It’s primary purpose is to carry the AA message to the alcoholic who still suffers through printed content.
 Contributions can include articles, opinion pieces, personal stories, comics, and visual art.
-Much like the Grapevine our newsletter can be accessed online in .pdf format by e-mailing our Newsletter Chair HERE or collected in hard-copy at Central Office.
-The Pass it On newsletter is a great way for our members to read about local experience, strength, and hope, and stay up to date on cake dates and Area 79 events and announcements.
+Much like the Grapevine our newsletter can be accessed online at nanaimoaa.org in pdf format, or collected in hard-copy at Intergroup Central Office.

 public information volunteers

 Like all of AA, the primary purpose of members on the Public Information (PI) Committee is to carry the AA message to the alcoholic who still suffers.
 Working together, members of the PI committee convey AA information to the general public, including the media.
 Some of the basic committee functions include visiting schools, local businesses, churches and civic groups.
 A PI committee member’s responsibilities might include distribution of AA literature or giving a brief talk and showing an AA video at an event.
 Participating AAs will be given a basic outline for the presentation and need to be familiar with the details found in pamphlets: Speaking at Non-A.A.
 Meetings and Understanding Anonymity.
 Here’s the link to GSO Information for Professionals.
 For more information about becoming a PI volunteer, please click HERE.

 Our Nanaimo AA archives are in need of volunteers to help catalog our current collection and gather new additions for our local AA history.
 Our General Service Office in New York curates an American and Canadian AA historic collection, including an audio library and our Markings Archives newsletters, using an online repository found HERE.
 Groups are encouraged to participate in group history days and submit their collections to our Archives Chair.